 Acute: Your breathing is laboured, you may not speak louder than a whisper and you are unable to use any Techniques, Tricks or Focus Powers, or perform any roleplayed skill that requires a minute.

-Treatment: A surgeon must spend a minute relieving the pressure in the chest.
+Treatment: In an appropriate venue a surgeon must spend a minute relieving the pressure in the chest.

 Lingering: Your chest is still heavy, you find it difficult to raise your voice, taking twice as long to use the Second Wind and Recharge skills.